Portfolio Approach Work Tools Connect

 Coaching quality varied by person and channel.
 There was no shared method, no definition of what good looked like, and no way to guarantee a consistent member experience.

-I designed the program from the ground up — curriculum, philosophy, quality standards, and the non-negotiables every coach would be held to.
+The program had no infrastructure when this work started — no shared method, no defined expectations, no training.
+I built the training program and contributed to the standard-setting and framework work that gave it structure: what coaches would be held to, what good looked like, and how to make those expectations learnable.
 It runs 7+ weeks, built around a coaching model (Explore → Plan → Journey) and a real case study character coaches practice with throughout.

 Artifact: Financial Wellness Coaching Training Plan 7-Week Phased Curriculum